 Finally the Monster’s design.
 It’s… it’s kind of stupid looking.
 Again, this is a throwback to the theatrical tradition of Frankenstein, in which the Monster was designed to look grotesque, not to make any sort of sense.
 If the Monster represents Frankenstein’s vices, then they were probably pretty lame vices.
 Maybe he played his wax-cylinders too loudly, or didn’t return library books on time or something.

 Or maybe this crappiness just comes from the fact that it was a pre-WWI horror.
 Horror movies didn’t really come into their own until after the war.
-After a sizeable portion of the audience had been through years of living Hell, postwar horror filmmakers really had to up their game to seem scary.
+After a sizeable portion of the audience had been through years of living Hell, postwar horror filmmakers really had to up their game to make films seem scary.